BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 Released with Unpublished Changes
 ==================================

-If you change a unit in a released section but do not publish the changes, the section status becomes ``Released with Unpublished Changes``.
-In this situation students view the last published version of the modified unit.
+If you change a unit in a released section but do not publish the changes, students see the last published version of the modified unit.

 The following example shows how a released section with unpublished changes is displayed in the outline, with a yellow bar.
 The section is expanded to show